Git-LFS support in SmartGit

 SmartGit provides support for common Git Large File Storage (Git-LFS) operations, allowing you to use LFS functionality such as LFS file tracking and locking, from the comfort of the SmartGit GUI.
-Please refer to Git LFS concepts for background, and benefits of using Git-LFS on selected files in your repository.

 Tip

-The Git LFS extension needs to be installed on your local computer, and LFS filters need to be enabled for a repository where LFS file storage will be used.
-It is recommended that you use the version of the Git executable that comes bundled with SmartGit, and use SmartGit to enable and configure LFS with your repositories for best compatability.
+It is recommended that you use the version of the Git executable bundled with SmartGit and use SmartGit to enable and configure LFS in your repositories for best compatability.

 Enabling Git-LFS on a Git Repository with SmartGit

-After selecting the required repository from the Repository View, use Local | LFS | Install to enable LFS support for your repository.
-SmartGit will prompt for confirmation.
-Select OK to confirm LFS support for the repository.
+After selecting the desired repository from the Repository View, go to Local | LFS | Install to enable LFS support for your repository.

-This runs the equivalent git lfs install command in the repository
+(This runs the equivalent git lfs install command in the repository.)

 Tracking a new file in LFS